bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 1. [Create Access Token](/api-reference/store-management/payment-processing/access-tokens/paymentsaccesstokenspost)
 2. [Process Payment](/api-reference/payments/payments-process-payments/payment/paymentspost)

+The payment gateway your application uses must support making charges to **new payment instruments**.
+Before beginning development, consult our table of [compatible payment gateways](#compatible-payment-gateways) to verify that your gateway is listed or select one that is.

 <!-- theme: info -->
 > #### Implementation note
 > Attempting to process a payment through the API using the full credit card information may fail if the card issuer requires 3DS authentication.
 In that case, the card must be saved through a shopper-initiated transaction before it can be charged using the Payments API.